JimPresting/Oracle-Cloud-VM-Setup/README.md

-# 🚀 Oracle Cloud VM Setup Guide
+# 🚀 Oracle Cloud VM Setup Guide for Chatwoot

-Quick guide for setting up a VM instance on Oracle Cloud for self-hosting applications like N8N, Supabase, Chatwoot, or other open-source tools.
+Quick guide for setting up a VM instance on Oracle Cloud for self-hosting Chatwoot customer support platform.

 **Key Focus:** The most critical steps are configuring firewall rules (ingress/egress) to allow traffic to reach your applications, and securing a static public IP so you can point your domain's DNS records to a fixed address.